Castles of Bellinzona: Early Middle Ages

 About two centuries later the Holy Roman Emperor Otto III, seeking to restore the power of glory of ancient Rome and expand into Italy, opened the Lukmanier and St. Bernard passes.
 Control of Bellinzona was a key part of this expansion.
 The city was taken from Milan and given as a gift to the Bishop of Como, who supported the Ottonian dynasty.
 In 1002, following the death of Otto III, Marquis Arduino of Ivrea declared himself King of Italy and ratified the bishop's ownership of Castelgrande.
-Two years later, after Arduino had been defeated by Henry II the King of Germany, Henry II's man Enrico II reratified the gift of the Castlegrande on the Bishop of Como.
+Two years later, after Arduino had been defeated by Henry II the King of Germany, Henry II's man Enrico II re-ratified the gift of the Castlegrande on the Bishop of Como.
 The bishop only owned the inner keep, which became known as the Bishop's Palace.
 However many of the nobles in the bishop's court commissioned towers and buildings within the grounds of the castle.